- #1: she refused toast

 I know it’s just a virus, but there’s something so heart-achingly fragile about your own child being sick, isn’t there?
 She is rarely ill, so it’s so sad to see her not be her usual feisty and independent little self.

 Here’s some sick day internetting and various things from the past couple of days:

 - 15 reasons why PJ and Duncan should be number one

-- And thanks to Alison for this classic 90’s TV moment (who remembers Byker Grove?
+- This classic 90’s TV moment (who remembers Byker Grove?
 How could you ever forget?)